notsapinho/powercord-together/README.md

 # Powercord Together

+### ⚠️ Disclaimer ⚠️

+As it seems discord now handles activities sessions on the backend, meaning that bypassing tier 1/2/3 requirements are not possible.
+However some activities like **Watch Youtube** will work normally.

 ---
-## ⚠️ Disclaimer ⚠️
-**Apparently now discord handles the activities sessions on backend, so, there is no way(apparently) to bypass limitations like games being only available with tier 1 boost.**

----
-**These games are in discord since 2020.
-This plugin makes them usable without the use of Discord experiments.
-Enjoy!**

 A plugin that makes it easy to watch YouTube, play Poker and many others games together on Discord!